epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/Tutorials/Keyboard Buttons/Dot.md

 {% endcapture %}

+{% capture whenToUse %}
+A very typical reason to use decimal cues is when making additions to the cue list far in the future and not accounting for the fact that you may have to do so.
+It is far more convenient and efficient to add a decimal cue rather than renumber every cue in the list.

+<br><br>
+Other than that, some techs like to use decimal cues as a personal marker to represent what type of cue it is.<br><br>
+For example, I used decimal cues for any cue activated by a follow time.
+This way, when I run the cue in a show or many weeks after programming a sequence, I'm aware of what the intention of the cue list was and am less prone to misfiring cues.
+{% endcapture %}

-{% include faq/panel.html panelUID='' title='Use a decimal number when recording a target' body=Decimal linkUID='' startOpen='true' %}
+{% include faq/panel.html panelUID='usage' title='Use a decimal number when recording a target' body=Decimal linkUID='' startOpen='true' %}

+{% include faq/panel.html panelUID='whenToUse' title='An example of when to use decimal cues' body=whenToUse linkUID='' startOpen='false' %}

 {% include faq/closing.html%}